 For specified active and inactive timeouts we can suggest using following average calculation time values:

-sudo fcli set average_calculation_time 60 sudo fcli set average_calculation_time_for_subnets 60 sudo fcli commit
+sudo fcli set main average_calculation_time 60 sudo fcli set main average_calculation_time_for_subnets 60 sudo fcli commit

 If you noticed incorrect bandwidth calculation, we can suggest using visual traffic for debugging purposes, please enable export of system counters to InfluxDB: